This post may contain affiliate links. Please see our disclosure policy.

 French Gimlet

 The first time Erik tried elderflower liqueur, he half expected the magical-sounding beverage to be served by hobbits (who would also magically appear when the bottle was opened).
+Let’s just say I didn’t have such expectations when working on this French Gimlet recipe. ๐Ÿ˜‰

-The thing about the main ingredient for a French Gimlet is that its looks, smells, and tastes like a bit of a fantasy: it’s floral, light, and has a pleasantly bright taste.
+The thing about the main ingredient for a French Gimlet is that it looks, smells, and tastes like a bit of a fantasy: it’s floral, light, and has a pleasantly bright taste.
+I hope you enjoy exploring St. Germain with me in making today’s French Gimlet!
+Let’s go!

 Ingredients